dmbarbour/wikilon/docs/AwelonLang.md

 The runtime will look at the given definitions.
 Upon recognizing `[] b a`, the runtime may link `w` to an acclerated swap implementation.
 Same for `i`.

 In general, recognition of accelerators may be fragile.
 It may be that `i = [] w a d` is recognized where the logically equivalent `i = [] [] b a a d` or `i = [[]] a a d` are not recognized.
-We might not even recognize `j = [] w a d` because we changed the function name.
+Even changing function names might break accelerators.
 This is ultimately up to the runtime.
-Every runtime should carefully document sufficient criteria for achieving acceleration.
-One robust approach is to define a 'seed' dictionary containing and documenting accelerated programs, from which users may derive their own dictionaries.

-Critically, acceleration of functions extends also to *data* and even further to *organization* of code, and efficient representation thereof.
-A natural number, for example, might be represented by simple machine words.
-Arrays are possible via acceleration of list representation together with indexed update and access functions.
-An accelerator for linear algebra might support vectors and matrices of unboxed floating point numbers, which might be represented and computed on a GPGPU.
-Accelerated evaluation of process networks might use physically distributed processes and shared queues.

-In general, accelerators may be compilers.
-For example, we might represent a computation in terms of interpreting a safe subset of OpenCL.
-Acceleration of that interpreter might involve compiling that code for performance on a CPU or GPGPU.
+Due to this fragility, a runtime should carefully document recognized accelerators.
+A useful convention is to define a 'prelude' dictionary including the recognized accelerators.
+Another useful convention is to recognize definition of `foo.accel` as a flag that definition of `foo` should raise a warning if not accelerated, such that performance assumptions are recorded in the dictionary.

+Critically, acceleration of functions extends to data representation.
+Natural numbers, for example, have a unary structure `42 = [41 S]`.
+But under the hood they can be represented by simple machine words, and arithmetic on natural numbers could be reduced to a machine operation.
+We could accelerate lists to use arrays under the hood, and even support in-place updates for unique references with copy-on-write techniques.
+We can feasibly accelerate linear algebra to leverage a GPGPU, or accelerate Kahn process networks to leverage distributed memory and CPUs.

-Acceleration replaces conventional use of intrinsics and FFI.
+Acceleration replaces performance applications of intrinsic functions or FFI.

 ## Annotations